 This is one of the worst nightmares for any iOS user.
-After completing the downgrade, chances are that you might end up losing all the saved photos, videos, contacts, messages, and other important files from your phone.
+After completing the downgrade, the chances are that you might end up losing all the saved photos, videos, contacts, messages, and other important files from your phone.

 The process could be halted in between, a corrupt device, bad firmware, and so on.
-An upgrade to an unstable beta release of iOS can also cause data loss on your device.
+An upgrade to an unstable release of iOS can also cause data loss on your device.